GirijaJoshi/BreastCancerClassification/README.md

 ### Model Selection: ###

 Using the Breast Histopathology Images create a classification model using a Deep Neural Network to predict if tumor is benign or malign.
-A Convolutional Neural Netwoek, is the most effective tool found fo the task of image recognition; the model can efficiently process, correlate and unsderstan the large amount of data in high-resolution images.
+A Convolutional Neural Network, is the most effective tool found fo the task of image recognition; the model can efficiently process, correlate and understand the large amount of data in high-resolution images.

 ## Our Model ##

-After image augmentation data set had too many images and could not be processed; the group decided to undersample.
+After image augmentation data set had too many images and could not be processed; the group decided to downsample.
 Used 109,404 images for training and 27,352 images for testing with similar numbers of cancerous and non-cancerous images.

-To increase accuray; model arquitecture is designed in a bottle neck; the Concolutional Neural Network will stablish a predictive model that classify the features of the image and can improve accuracy scores and F-scores.
+To increase accuracy; model architecture is designed in a bottle neck; the Convolutional Neural Network will stablish a predictive model that classify the features of the image and can improve accuracy scores and F-scores.
 The Deep Neural Network has three hidden layers with 32, 64 and 128 nodes respectively; totaling a number of 683,329 parameters.
 The initial precision score is 86% and accuracy (F-Score) 83%.
 All hidden layers are using relu activation functions and the output layer is using a sigmoid function.

 ### Feature Selection: ###